sumotoy/RA8875/README.md

 #### SD CS Pin strage issue when alternate SPI pins used...
 I have an issue with the Paul Stoffregen's optimized SD library, still figuring out what's breaking out.
 One reason it's the really high speed that forces wires to be really short!
 This is impossible with the display connected but can also be something in the SD library so I still looking for an solution.
+<br><b>UPDATE:</b><br>
+The problem it's the RA chip that has MISO not tristate.
+You will need to wire an extra chip (a 74HCT125 will work) to use this display with SD holder.
+Another caution, DO NOT USE chinese SD holder with level changer chip mounted or you will go directly into problems!
+Those chip have pullup resistor that interfere also with speed so in the best case it will work but really slow.

 ![An FFT snapshot](https://github.com/sumotoy/RA8875/blob/master/documentation/CIMG1886.JPG)